Parliament: United Kingdom

 In addition to the three readings a bill also goes through a committee stage where it is considered in great detail.
 Once the bill has been passed by one house it goes to the other and essentially repeats the process.
 If after the two sets of readings, there are disagreements between the versions that the two houses passed it is returned to the first house for consideration of the amendments made by the second.
 If it passes through the amendment stage Royal Assent is granted and the bill becomes law as an Act of Parliament.

 The House of Lords is the less powerful of the two houses as a result of the Parliament Acts 1911 and 1949.
 These Acts removed the veto power of the Lords over a great deal of legislation.
 If a bill is certified by the Speaker of the House of Commons as a money bill (i.e. acts raising taxes and similar) then the Lords can only block it for a month.
 If an ordinary bill originates in the Commons the Lords can only block it for a maximum of one session of Parliament.
 The exceptions to this rule are things like bills to prolong the life of a Parliament beyond five years.

 In addition to functioning as the second chamber of Parliament, the House of Lords was also the final court of appeal for much of the law of the United Kingdom—a combination of judicial and legislative function that recalls its origin in the Curia Regis.
 This changed in October 2009 when the Supreme Court of the United Kingdom opened and acquired the former jurisdiction of the House of Lords.

 Since 1999, there has been a Scottish Parliament in Edinburgh, and, since 2020, a Senedd—or Welsh Parliament—in Cardiff.
 However, these national, unicameral legislatures do not have complete power over their respective countries of the United Kingdom, holding only those powers devolved to them by Westminster from 1997.
+All three cannot legislate on defence issues or currency, whilst Northern Ireland and Wales cannot legislate on national taxation (e.g. VAT, or Income Tax), however, following the Scotland Act 2016, the Scottish Parliament has some legislative control over aspects of taxation including some elements of income tax, Air Departure Tax and Aggregates Tax.

-They cannot legislate on defence issues, currency, or national taxation (e.g. VAT, or Income Tax).
-Additionally, the bodies can be theoretically dissolved, at any given time, by the British Parliament without the consent of the devolved government.
+Additionally, the bodies in Northern Ireland and Wales can be theoretically dissolved, at any given time, by the British Parliament without the consent of the devolved government.
+The Scotland Act 2016 made both the Scottish Parliament and Scottish Government permanent components of the constitution in Scotland, and can only be dissolved following a vote in a legally binding referendum if a majority voted in favour of its dissolution.